runtime-shady-backroom/buttplug-lite/README.md

 If no command is received for 10 seconds, intiface-proxy will send a stop command to all connected devices.
 To avoid this, send commands periodically even if your desired motor state has not changed.

 ### Checking the Status
 Send an HTTP GET to `http://127.0.0.1:3031/hapticstatus`.
 A 200 OK will be returned with body containing a plain text summary of the connection status and connected devices.
 This response is intended for debugging and is not intended to be parsed.

-### Forcing a Device Scan
-Send an HTTP POST to `http://127.0.0.1:3031/hapticscan` with an empty body.
-A 200 OK will be returned once the scan is initiated successfully.
-Forced device scans should not be required, but the route has been left in for testing.
+If you have a use case that requires parsing device status open an issue.